Menu

 • She then had her best throw of 60.22m at the World Championships held in Doha at the 23rd Asian Athletics Championships on 21 April 2019, winning the silver medal for the country.

-• Continuing her good form, Annu Rani bagged a gold medal in the women’s javelin throw event at the 59th National Open Athletics Championships in October 2019.
-She had a comfortable win at the Birsa Munda Athletics Stadium with a score of 56.97m, 55.97m, 58.31m, 57.29m, 56.86 before securing the final mark of 58.60m.
+• She won a competition at the Birsa Munda Athletics at the Birsa Munda Athletics Stadium with a score of 56.97m, 55.97m, 58.31m, 57.29m, and 56.86 before securing the final mark of 58.60m.